getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Imagine if our widget factory were to spit out widgets resembling small black pills that appear identical.
 How can we distinguish them?
-We could place them in labelled box, but once removed from the box, identification would be impossible.
+We could place them in a labelled box, but once removed from the box, identification would be impossible.
 A better approach would be to laser engrave the model number directly onto the widget.
-This means by just looking at the widget we can tell determine it's precise nature.
+This means by just looking at the widget we can tell determine its precise nature.

 The same concept applies to the manuals.
 An effective way to manage the manuals is to print the model number onto them.
-As long as the page with the model number stays infact, one can at all times tell what widget the manual belongs to.
+As long as the page with the model number stays in fact, one can at all times tell what widget the manual belongs to.
 This property is essential when dealing with files on a large scale.

-A less efficient and error prone approach involes on relying on external organisation such as labelled folders with dividers.
+A less efficient and error prone approach involves relying on an external organisation such as labelled folders with dividers.
 If anyone were to remove that manual and not put it back properly it would be (almost) impossible to identify the associated widget.